venetya/cs_assignments/README.md

 > When a variable is passed to a function, a copy of the variable is passed and not the original variable.

+#### Answer:
+A copy of the variable is passed to a function.
+The address of the original value was different from that of the value inside the function.
+(Refer to "value_or_ref" program.)

 ## Week Three
 to be continued...